-You can use the leave it command in my basic dog training commands post.
+You can use the leave it command in my basic training for dogs post.
 This one not only helps them gain self-control but it can also save their life.

 For more information on the common problems with new dogs, I also have a great post on what to expect your first night.
 Some dogs will have come from abusive situations.
 They may have nightmares.
 Problems bonding with you.
 It can take time for them to trust you.
 Many times it can take up to three weeks for your new dog to feel at home.